EduardoZepeda/coffee-bytes-hugo/content/posts/personalizar-el-model-user-en-django/index.en.md

 Let's move on to the second method.

-### How to change the user field for authentication?
+### How to change the user field for authentication in Django?

 If you look at the code above, there is an uppercase property called _USERNAME_FIELD_, there you can specify another field to work as the user.
 As you don't want two users to identify themselves in the same way that field has to be marked as unique.
 Besides that you have to modify the object manager, the code is a bit long so I won't put it here